+A clock suspended from the roof of Heuston Train Station, Dublin.
 The odd thing about travel is that I’ve probably been in the US more times than I’ve been in Dublin, and certainly have been in London.
 Aperture ƒ/6.3 Camera Canon EOS 40D Focal length 10mm ISO 400 Shutter speed 1/80s

 Reflection on the Spire O’Connell Street in Dublin is reflected in the polished surface of the Spire.
 A young teenager leans on the edifice in the shade away from the glaring sun.
 This was inspired by a shot I saw one another photoblog, can’t remember which one now.
 Does anyone know the image I’m talkingRead More »

+Who’s for supper?
+A mural on a wall in Dublin a few weeks ago.
 We passed this while walking back to our hotel.
 I get the feeling there’s a story behind this picture.
 Does anyone know it?

 Cross in the sky I noticed this cross in the sky while walking around Dublin a few weeks ago.
 When I saw a church I had to make this shot and I’m quite happy with the way it came out!

 Honest Smoothies We bought smoothies in Honest, a small shop in Dublin.
 They were having problems with their machines and gave us one of the smoothies free but they didn’t taste all that great unfortunately.